jack-rabe/impl.nvim/README.md

 ```

 ## Usage
-- Run the command `ImplGenerate` to generate a list of all the interfaces in the standard library
+- Run the command `ImplGenerate stdlib` to generate a list of all the interfaces in the standard library.
+- Run the command `ImplGenerate project` to generate a list of all the interfaces in your current git repo.
 - Run the command `ImplSearch` while your cursor is on top of a type definition to fuzzy find a list of available interfaces to implement.
-The necessary methods will be added once an interface is selected
+The necessary methods will be added once an interface is selected.

 ## Demo